-As Home approaches its tenth year of liquidation, it is critical to retain the individuals who hold key positions.
-Once Home entered liquidation, the Company hired 95 executives and employees that were considered to be critical to the success of the liquidation and valuable to the Company due to their significant industry and Company experience.
-Since 2004, 32 employees terminated employment with Home, either voluntarily or due to a reduction in force.
-Presently, there are 63 employees who remain with Home.
+As Home approaches its twelfth year of liquidation, it is critical to retain certain individuals in key positions.
+Once Home entered liquidation, the Company hired 95 executives and employees that were considered critical to the success of the liquidation and valuable to the Company due to their significant industry and Company experience.
+Since 2004, 42 employees have terminated employment with Home, either voluntarily or due to a reduction in force.
+Presently, there are 53 employees who are employed with Home.

-Beginning in the fall of 2003, Ernst & Young performed a market competitiveness study by reviewing executive and employee compensation in healthy insurance companies of similar size and scope to Home.
-This study approach and methodology employed the most prevalent techniques for assessing market competitiveness for companies in liquidation.
+Beginning in the fall of 2003, EY performed a market competitiveness compensation study by reviewing executive and employee compensation in healthy insurance companies of similar size and scope to Home.
+The approach and methodology employed within the original study reflected the most prevalent techniques for assessing the competitiveness of compensation for companies in liquidation and this methodology has consistently been applied throughout Home's liquidation process.

 Three of the commonly used incentive plan designs for insurance companies in liquidation were selected and customized to the specific needs of Home in 2004.
-These new plans included: (1) the Retention Incentive Plan ("RIP"), (2) the Annual Incentive Plan ("AIP"), and (3) the Collection Incentive Plan ("CIP") which is a long-term incentive plan.
-For the performance-based plans (AIP and CIP), performance measures were selected that were (a) consistent with market practices of similarly situated companies and (b) aligned with the overall objectives of Home's liquidation.
+These plans included: (1) the Retention Incentive Plan (RIP), (2) the Annual Incentive Plan (AIP), and (3) the Collection Incentive Plan (CIP) which is a long-term incentive plan.
+For the performance-based plans (AIP and CIP), performance measures were selected that were (a) consistent with market practices of similarly situated companies, and (b) aligned with the overall objectives of Home's liquidation.

 As is typical among companies in restructuring and liquidation, Home's top executives currently participate in the AIP and the CIP programs.
-Home eliminated the RIP program in 2006 and moved the remaining employees into the AIP.
-From 2006 to 2010, the Liquidator gradually began reducing participation in the AIP so that the program was focused on retaining key employees.
+The Liquidator eliminated the RIP program in 2006 and moved the remaining employees into the AIP.
+From 2006 to 2010, the Liquidator gradually began reducing participation in the AIP so that the program was focused on retaining the most critical key employees.

-In 2011 (effective for FY 2012), the Liquidator decided to further reduce participation in the AIP program to include only the seven senior executives and eight other key employees.
-Home re-allocated up to 60% of the targeted AIP amount and reapplied it to base salary increases for those employees eliminated from the plan.
-The remaining 40% of the target AIP was used to fund annual 401(k) safe harbor contributions that Home makes each year.
-Under the new approach, Home did not incur any additional compensation cost in 2012.
-Home also reduced CIP by 5% for six of the seven Senior Executives and by an additional \$5,000 for two executives with highly competitive compensation levels.
+In 2011 (effective for FY 2012), the Liquidator decided to further reduce participation in the AIP program to include only the seven (7) Senior Executives and eight (8) other key employees.
+Up to 60% of the targeted AIP amount was reallocated and applied to base salary increases for those employees eliminated from the plan.
+The remaining 40% of the target AIP was used to fund annual 401(k) safe harbor contributions that Home makes each year and for cost savings.
+The Liquidator also reduced CIP by 5% for six (6) of the seven (7) Senior Executives and by an additional \$5,000 for two (2) executives with highly competitive compensation levels.